In this unit you will learn simple and compound meters. You will also begin to sight-read compositions created especially for this series!

 Simple vs. Compound Meter Explained

-The terms above describe how a measure is broken down.
-The terms introduced in this unit—simple and compound—describe how a beat is broken down.
+The terms introduced in this unit—simple and compound—describe how a beat is broken down into smaller subdivisions.
 Simply put, beats are typically subdivided (AKA broken down) into twos or threes.
 Meters that subdivide most of the beats into two equal parts are called simple meters; meters that subdivide most of the beats into three equal parts are called compound meters.
-This seemingly small distinction makes HUGE difference in feel.
+This seemingly small distinction makes huge difference in feel.
 For me, music in simple meter feels angular, whereas music in compound meter feels round.
 Let’s explore this distinction further.

 Both examples below consist of four beats per measure and are therefore in quadruple meter.
 However, the first one is in simple quadruple meter and the second is in compound quadruple meter.